tmssoftware/TMS-FlexCel.NET-demos/csharp/VS2012/netframework/Modules/10.API/77.Recalculation Of Linked Files/README.md

   2. If you don\'t know which files (if any) you are going to need, you can use an event to load them on demand.
-This is the approach we use in the [Validate Recalc](https://download.tmssoftware.com/flexcel/doc/net/samples/csharp/netframework/api/validate-recalc/index.html) example, since it deals with arbitrary files.
+This is the approach we use in the [Validate Recalc](https://doc.tmssoftware.com/flexcel/net/samples/csharp/netframework/api/validate-recalc/index.html) example, since it deals with arbitrary files.
 Whenever you know which files are needed, it is better to use the first method.

 - **Workspaces can take a lot of memory**.
-Make sure you make them nullfree them{/vcl}} after recalculating, and also the XlsFiles used in it.
-If you keep the files, those files will point to the workspace even if you make it nullfree it{/vcl}}, and it will not be released.
-You can also Clear() the workspace before making it nullfreeing it{/vcl}} to make sure you leave no references to it.
+Make sure you make them null after recalculating, and also the XlsFiles used in it.
+If you keep the files, those files will point to the workspace even if you make it null, and it will not be released.
+You can also Clear() the workspace before making it null to make sure you leave no references to it.